raleighquantified/raleighquantified.github.io/_posts/2018-2-21-Top-Raleigh-Contractors.md

 ![_top100.yml]({{ site.baseurl }}/images/bokeh_plot (4).png)

 <h2>A Few Caveats</h2>
 As regular readers know, I've been working with this dataset for a while now.
-In past posts (here, here, and here), I was looking mostly at general trends in Raleigh construction, and I trusted that the odd error in the data or flaw in my analysis wouldn't skew my findings that much.
+In past posts, I was looking mostly at general trends in Raleigh construction, and I trusted that the odd error in the data or flaw in my analysis wouldn't skew my findings that much.
 A good approximation was good enough.

 In this case, however, I'll be mentioning specific companies by name, so I want to be explicit about what sort of claims I am --and am not-- making.